 The school provides a range of PE-related activities for children.
 These encourage children to further develop their skills in a range of the activity areas.
 The school sends details of the current extra-curricular activities to parents and carers.
-The school takes part in intra-school and inter-school competitive activities.
-There is an annual residential trip for Year 6.
+The school runs an active playground activity during lunchtimes which allows all pupils access to PE every day and Year 5 and 6 pupils to take on a leadership role running the activities.
+The school also takes part in intra and inter school competitive activities.
+There is an annual residential trip to the Oaklands Outdoor Centre in Snowdonia for Year 6 and a local residential trip to Barnstondale for Year 5.

-A full list of events is available from the Co-ordinator.
-The document 'Evidencing-the-Impact-of-Primary-PE-and-Sport-Premium', found on the school website, provides a record of evidence and impact.
+A full list of events, many including the whole family, is available from the Co-ordinator.
+The document 'Evidencing-the-Impact-of-Primary-PE-and-Sport-Premium', found on the school website, provides a comprehensive record of events.